Overview

 The Free Tier Strategy

-The strategic impact of generous free tiers extends beyond individual creator decisions.
-ConvertKit's large free user base creates word-of-mouth marketing, community content, and ecosystem momentum that smaller platforms struggle to generate.
-When a creator recommends ConvertKit to a friend, the zero-cost entry point eliminates the primary objection to trying it.
+The strategic impact of accessible entry plans extends beyond individual creator decisions.
+ConvertKit's larger user base creates word-of-mouth marketing, community content, and ecosystem momentum that smaller platforms struggle to generate.